Res Fischer: Career

 Born Maria Theresa Fischer in Berlin, she studied in Berlin with Lilli Lehmann, in Stuttgart and Prague.
 She made her stage debut in 1927 at the Theater Basel, and remained there until 1935.
 She then sang at the Oper Frankfurt to 1941, when she joined the Stuttgart Opera.

 After the war, she began appearing at the Bavarian State Opera, the Vienna State Opera, at La Scala in Milan, at La Monnaie in Brussels, the Royal Opera House in London, San Carlo in Naples, and in 1951 at the Teatro Colón in Buenos Aires.

-Her repertory included: Gluck's Orfeo ed Euridice, Verdi roles such as Azucena in Il trovatore, Amneris in Aida, Eboli in Don Carlo, and Mrs. Quickly in Falstaff, Wagner roles including Ortrud in ohengrin, Fricka in Die Walküre, and Brangäne in Tristan und Isolde, Strauss roles such as the Nurse in Die Frau ohne Schatten, Herodias in Salome, and Klytemnestra in Elektra, the Old Countess in Tchaikovsky's The Queen of Spades, the Kostelnicka in Janacek's Jenůfa, and Iocasta in Stravisky's Oedipus Rex.
+Her repertory included: Gluck's Orfeo ed Euridice, Verdi roles such as Azucena in Il trovatore, Amneris in Aida, Eboli in Don Carlo, and Mrs. Quickly in Falstaff, Wagner roles including Ortrud in ohengrin, Fricka in Die Walküre, and Brangäne in Tristan und Isolde, Strauss roles such as the Nurse in Die Frau ohne Schatten, Herodias in Salome, and Klytemnestra in Elektra, the Old Countess in Tchaikovsky's The Queen of Spades, the Kostelnicka in Janacek's Jenůfa, and Iocasta in Stravinsky's Oedipus Rex.
 She created the title role in Carl Orff's Antigonae at the Salzburg Festival in 1949.

 Fischer appeared at the Bayreuth Festival from 1959 to 1961 as Mary in Der fliegende Holländer.
 She performed there in a production conducted by Wolfgang Sawallisch, alongside George London as the Holländer and Leonie Rysanek as Senta.
 She enjoyed a long and distinguished career singing until 1961.

 Fischer died in Ruit auf den Fildern near Esslingen.